Updated: Mar 1

 Dave was really struggling not seeing his kids everyday, especially on the weekends when he was at a loose end.
 During the week he consumed himself working long hours trying to escape the reality that awaited him at home.
 The silence was deafening when he would unlock the front door and enter the empty house.
 No cooking aromas, laughing children or barking dog excited to see him at the end of the day.
 It was as though the house was an empty shell, similar to how he felt.
 He would switch on the kitchen light, open a tin of soup and heat it up as a simple token of sustenance just to keep up his existence.
 He missed his wife’s cooking, the family sitting around the table talking about their day and little Jack complaining about having to eat his greens.
 He loved his family and loved his home.
 It use to give him a warm sense of security, safety and comfort and he use to rush home as soon as he could straight after work to immerse himself in the family love he enjoyed so much.

 He got up from the sand and started to walk on as he felt he couldn’t watch the “happy family” scene any longer as it was too painful.
-He chose a section of the beach to leave his towel and dive in the ocean for a swim in the hope to clear his head and refresh his senses.
+He chose a section of the beach to leave his towel and dived into the ocean for a swim in the hope to clear his head and refresh his senses.
 The cool water took his breath away.
 He swam vigorously to warm up but also to use up some of that excess adrenaline created by his anxiety.
-He stayed in the water for a good twenty minutes before he felt totally exhausted and spent needing to dry off and head home.
+He stayed in the water for a good twenty minutes before he felt totally exhausted. got out and dried himself off to head home.
 As he walked back up the beach towards the carpark, he saw an older man, possibly a grandfather standing by the rail watching the beach activities.
-As Dave stopped at the to wash the sand off his feet, the old man asked Dave if he had enjoyed his swim.
+As Dave stopped at the tap to wash the sand off his feet, the old man asked Dave if he had enjoyed his swim.
 Dave solemnly replied “yeah, but would have been better if I had my kids here to enjoy it too”.
 The old man said “Why can’t you?” and Dave said “I only get the kids every second weekend”.
 The old man responded “So, like I said why can’t you?”.
 Dave looked at the old man for what seemed like an eternity.
 He then replied “You are right!
 I can.
 Thanks mate, have a good day”

 Dave hurried back to his car, feeling uplifted, something in him had shifted.
 He realised he had always been looking at what he didn’t have, instead of making the opportunities to have what he wanted.
 As soon as Dave got home, he called his kids and excitedly asked them about their day and said he had found a great place to take them next weekend when they came over.
 He said it would be a surprise but bring their swimming costumes.
 The kids yelled “yay” anticipating the fun they were going to have with Dad next weekend.